erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 This post describes several activities students can participate in to develop practical developer skills, meet like-minded people in the developer community, and meet employees from local companies.
 If there are an abundance of these activities nearby, schools can encourage students to participate.
 If not, schools can host these events themselves and support students by building a developer community around the school.

+### Motivation

+Above all else, I recommend we help students discover and explore their interests, so they can then compete effectively for jobs aligned with those interests.
+To perform well in an interview and in the workplace, we have to demonstrate passion for the role.
+Hopefully, each student will find a career in which she or he loves going to work, and derives real, personal value from her or his contribution.

+I recommend asking students regularly to describe what they would like to learn about, and include the resulting feedback in an academic advisory setting.
+For example, suppose 70% of students studying mobile development would prefer to focus on the Android platform over iOS.
+If it's all the same to the academic advisory panel, we could increase the relevancy of the curiculum by accomodating and supporting this interest.

 ### Tools

 #### Github

-I recommend all students create a github account for a few reasons:
+I recommend all students create a [Github](https://github.com/) account for a few reasons:

 * Github is a great product and it's free
 * Github recognizes the social aspects of software development and provides tools for working collaboratively and discovering like-minded developers
 * Having code online provides recruiting teams with a way to assess a student's skill level

-*Note:* encourage students to be vigilent about maintaining the code that is viewable online.
+**Note:** please encourage students to be vigilent about maintaining the code that is viewable online.
 We want a recruiter's first impression to be a good one.

 #### Java